chrisallenmoore/sveltekit-firebase-todos/README.md

 # SvelteKit Firebase Todos

-This is a project testing out Svelte and Firebase with offline capabilites (indexeddb persistence is enable with enableIndexedDbPersistence).
+This is a project testing out Svelte and Firebase with offline capabilites (indexeddb persistence is enabled with enableIndexedDbPersistence).

 It's really, really basic. ;)